 End the Syndemic Tennessee is a movement to create an integrated plan that addresses HIV, sexually transmitted infections, substance use disorder, and viral hepatitis.

 Ending the HIV Epidemic plans have been sweeping across the nation for several years and many of these plans started as grassroots movements to make HIV prevention and treatment plans that reflected community priorities.
 Last year, the federal government announced they were committing to creating ending the HIV epidemic plans for America.
 To successfully end HIV in Tennessee, we must also address the overlapping epidemics heavily impacting our communities.
 The Tennessee Department of Health and Tennessee Department of Mental Health and Substance Abuse Services are supporting the creation of an “End the Syndemic (ETS)” plan, which will be an integrated prevention and treatment blueprint for Tennessee, inclusive of HIV, sexually transmitted infections, substance use disorder, and viral hepatitis.
-From March 2020 through June 2021, the End the Syndemic plan will be developed through meaningful community engagement with local stakeholders impacted by and/or working to address one or more of the overlapping epidemics.
+From March 2020 through the end of 2021, the End the Syndemic plan will be developed through meaningful community engagement with local stakeholders impacted by and/or working to address one or more of the overlapping epidemics.

 To learn more about the End the Syndemic framework and the planning process, you can view our kick-off webinar above.

 Your voice matters, and we want you at the table.
 To join a regional planning group please fill out the brief survey below and we will keep you informed of planning activities in your area.